pvrana/img/input/pagecontent/use-cases.md

 A recipient is generally a person, organization or information system.
 It can be specific (e.g. referring physician) or non-specific (able to search and access the patient's health records).

 The recipient can be understood from different levels of abstraction as:
-- Referring physician (including cases where delivery is through the patient).
+- Referring physician (including cases where transmission occurs through a patient).
 - Workplace of the referring physician (e.g. hospital ward of the same or another provider).
 - Another healthcare provider (e.g. registered physician, continuity of care, emergency care) or providers of health or social services upon request for documentation, if the patient is under their care and it is necessary for that care.
 - Patient, including a legal guardian or a representative with granted consent.